deffie2/Gas/README.md

 ## Visualization Only
-shortest_path can be set to `yes` or `no`.
+Shortest_path can be set to `yes` or `no`.
 If set to `no`, the chosen algorithm is executed.
 If set to `yes`, the script assumes the algorithm has been run previously and you wish to view the simulation of that solution.
 For `r`, `rh`, and `bs`, when choosing to run with yes, you will be prompted:
 ```bash
 What is the name of the dataset you wish to access?
 ```
-Here, you will type the full file name, with `bf` you don't have to enter any file name.
+Here, you will type the full file name, including csv.With `bf` you don't have to enter any file name.

 ##### Example of short path simualtion
 ```bash